by Wolfgang Corcoran-Mathe

 libraries with the (srfi 271 randomized)

-prefix provide randomized random-number ports.
+prefix provide randomized random ports.
+Similarly,

 Both the randomized and determinized

-libraries must export the make-random-port constructor.
+libraries must export the make-random-port

-determinized libraries must provide an
+constructor. determinized libraries must provide

-additional interface for
+an additional interface

-creating random ports with predetermined initial
+for creating random ports with predetermined initial

 states.

-Implementations are encouraged to provide additional libraries
+Implementers are encouraged to provide additional libraries

-that each library follows the protocol detailed above.
+do, they must ensure that each library follows the protocol

 A list of example